Car Finance Declined: 5 Possible Causes

 4. Lack of employment stability

 Stable employment is one of the most important things lenders consider when assessing car finance applications.
-If you’ve recently changed jobs, have gaps in your employment history or work on a temporary or freelance basis, lenders may view it as a risk factor.
-Having a consistent job and income history can increase your chances of approval.
+If you’ve recently changed jobs, have gaps in your employment history or work on a temporary or freelance (self-employed) basis, lenders may view it as a risk factor and you could be refused car finance as a result.

 5. Applying with multiple lenders

-When you apply for car finance each lender carries out a ‘hard’ credit check as part of the screening process.
-Multiple hard searches in a short period can negatively affect your credit score and make lenders wary.
-If you’re declined by one lender and immediately apply with another, you may be seen as a high risk borrower.
+When you apply for car finance, most mainstream lenders carry out a ‘hard’ credit check as part of the screening process.
+As we mentioned earlier, multiple hard searches in a short period can negatively affect your credit score and make lenders wary.
+If you’re refused for car finance by one lender and immediately apply with another, you may be seen as a high-risk borrower.

 This is why it’s important to be strategic when it comes to car finance.
 Working with a broker like My Car Credit can help you establish your borrowing power before sending through an application.
-Instead of a hard search, we’ll take a ‘soft’ approach that doesn’t leave a mark on your credit score.
+Instead of a hard search, we’ll take a ‘soft’ search that doesn’t leave a mark on your credit score.
+It’s good practice to check whether a lender will perform a hard or soft search to avoid unnecessary poor credit.

 Tips to boost your application